sql-code/sql-code/apps/studio/docs/installation/README.md

 ## Linux Installation

-There are several ways to install Beekeeper Studio on Linux systems.
+There are several ways to install SQL Code on Linux systems.
 We recommend installing through Apt if you are on Ubuntu due to the limitations in Snap packages.

 Supported Architectures: x86-64, ARM64, armv7l, and a special build for the Raspberry Pi (armhf)